Pc Bottleneck Calculator

 - Update drivers

-- Enable correct RAM profiles
+- Enable the correct RAM profile

 - Improve system cooling